mitsinjou/mitsinjou/README.md

 🖥️ I will first use this account for my projects in the context of my apprenticeship

-📫 How to reach me for web development projects or to challenge me (why not?): tsinjo.contact@gmail.com
+📫 To reach me for web development projects or to challenge me (why not?): tsinjo.contact@gmail.com